Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 #### Solution for task 7 {initial-collapse-state="collapsed"}

-As with the `loadContributorsProgress()` function, you can create an `allUsers` variable to store the intermediate states of the "all contributors" list.
+As with the `loadContributorsProgress()` function, you can create the `allUsers` variable to store the intermediate states of the "all contributors" list.
 Each new list received from the channel is added to the list of all users.
 You aggregate the result and update the state using the `updateResults` callback: